mtanaka1117/enshu/README.md

 ### Downloading Datasets

 ### Naming
-There are two naming conventions in the code repository that differ from the paper.
+There are three naming conventions in the code repository that differ from the paper.
 First, in the code, the `AGE` encoding system is called `group`.
 Second, the `Linear` policy in the paper is called the adaptive `heuristic` policy in the code.
+Finally, the `Activity` dataset is called `uci_har` in the codebase.

 ### Running Sampling Policies
 The entry point for the simulator is the script `adaptiveleak/simulator.py`.
 You must navigate into the `adaptiveleak` directory to run the script.
 This code has many command line options which are best viewed when running `python simulator.py --help`.
 You can execute the simulator on a single dataset and policy using the command below.
 In the next paragraph, we describe a utility that runs all policies on a single dataset.